Resonances in light scattering from nonequilibrium dipole pairs

-In the equilibrium regime, where the dipole polarizabilities hold the optical theorem, the resonances can still be observed, but they are finite and relate to approximate poles of Green's function.
-We exemplify this fact with the pair of gold nanoparticles described via Drude's model.
+Exact resonances correspond to poles of the full scattering Green function.
+They are infinitely large within our setup, though achieving large values requires fine-tuned parameters.
+In the equilibrium regime, where the dipole polarizabilities hold OT, the resonances can still be observed, but they are finite and relate to approximate poles of the Green function.
+We exemplify this fact with the pair of gold nanoparticles described via the Drude model.
 Such a pair can amplify $\sim 10^2$ times the single-particle plasmonic resonance.
-But the global amplification of the single-particle scattering is possible only via violation of the optical theorem.
+Nevertheless, equilibrium resonances do not outperform the optimal single-particle response.
+The global amplification of the single-particle scattering is possible only via violation of OT.
+In a possible application of our result, we show that a nonequilibrium electric dipole, when paired with an equilibrium weak magnetic dipole, can enhance the magnetic response of the latter.

-As a possible application of our result, we show that a pair of magnetic and electric dipoles can amplify the magnetic response of one dipole to the incident field, which is normally very weak.
-We focus on resonance phenomena, but we also briefly discuss an anti-resonance (or dark-state) phenomenon present for the scattering from two dipoles.
-Point-like dipoles are foundational for electrodynamics, and are studied in many works.
-Refs.~\cite{theo,Lagendijk,dipole_many_2016,dipole1992,dipole2007} come close to the theory worked out here.